 - Location - The employee's geolocation.
 Learn more about how device location is determined.

-- Applications - The application (web or desktop) used.
-Note that only SaaS and web applications that are monitored by ControlUp for Apps can record incidents.
+- Applications - The applications (web or desktop) used by the employee.
+Application usage is reported according to your End User Activity privacy settings.
+If an application isn't configured for monitoring, then its name is anonymized as a "non-business" application.
+Note that only web applications that are monitored by ControlUp for Apps can record incidents.
 Click here for more details.
 You can click on an application with incidents to drill down and see more details.

-Click on an experience score in the Experience over time widget to open the Insights overlay.
+Click on an experience score in the Experience over time widget to drill down into more detailed information and insights.
+Read Employee Experience Drilldown for details.